BiG-CZ/CZIMEA/GeneralSoilsData.md

 These notes may be more appropriate in some other BiGCZ repository rather than CZIMEA, but this is a good place to start.

+A general warning / caution about many soil data compilations: **soil profile location (lat-lon) are not always highly accurate, or even present at all.** eg, in a review of the WoSIS paper, it was stated that "In the current version of WoSIS, about 20% of the soil profiles do not have a quantitative georeference, i.e. numeric geographic coordinates".
+The ISCN documentation makes similar warnings, while highlighting the value of data that has many consistent parameters at one profile/horizon even though it doesn't have good (or any) lat-lon locations.

 ## Data for the US

 ### CZOData